Road Trip: Saddle Up

 In the area:

 Delve deeper into the life of Frank Phillips with a visit to the Frank Phillips Historic Home, a 26-room mansion built in 1908 in Bartlesville.
 The mansion, a superb example of Neo-Classical style, rewards visitors with a rare look into an intriguing phase in Oklahoma's history.
 Located only a short distance from Bartlesville, the Oologah Historical Museum is housed in a building built in 1890 and features artifacts from local pioneer families and ranchers, memorabilia from local schools and a gift shop.
-Visit the Lynn Riggs Memorial in Claremore to pay homage to the playwright R. Lynn Riggs, author of "Green Grow the Lilacs," which is the basis for Rodgers and Hammerstein’s ever popular musical, Oklahoma!
+Visit the Claremore Museum of History to pay homage to the playwright R. Lynn Riggs, author of "Green Grow the Lilacs," which is the basis for Rodgers and Hammerstein’s ever popular musical, Oklahoma!